 We’ve probably all heard the rule: “When two vowels go walking, the first one does the talking.”
 Unfortunately, this rule only works 27% of the time when you hold it up to the English language as a whole.
-Where did a rule like this come from if it’s so incompetent?
+Why do we teach rules like this if it’s so incompetent?
+Wouldn’t we want to teach rules for the language that actually work?

-Instead, you want to teach rules that actually work!
-The Spelling Rules found in the Spell to Write and Read program are highly reliable.
-A first grader trained with SWR has almost all the tools to unlock a language over a million words.
+Wouldn’t it be great if we taught rules that actually work?
+Great news!
+The spelling rules found in the Spell to Write and Read program are highly reliable.
+A first grader trained with SWR has almost all the tools to unlock a language with over a million words.
 While he may not understand the vocabulary, that beginning reader could unlock the code to post-graduate level words.
 The SWR phonograms and rules work for English!

 Wanda Sanseri discussed different kinds of “faulty phonics” such as Phony Phonics, Pokey Phonics, and Fickle Phonics in her Senate Speech before the Oregon Senate.
 Have you read it lately?